Research Websites for Kids: Safe Sites for K-5 Elementary

 Self-contained Websites with Search Features

-The following websites are self-contained platforms that do not use outside search engines but house all of the content on their websites.
-These options will be the safest free educational websites for students where you can take your students on virtual field trips.
+The following websites are self-contained platforms that do not use external search engines and host all content on their sites.
+These options will be the safest free educational websites for students, where you can take your students on virtual field trips.
 They may include kid-friendly videos and pictures.

 National Geographic Kids

-National Geographic Kids is not only a great resource for educating kids about the natural world, but it also has a research section that’s perfect for elementary students.
-It is one of the best kid-friendly science websites for kids that has fun facts.
-It’s perfect for teacher’s lesson plans
+National Geographic Kids is not only a solid resource for educating kids about the natural world, but it also has a research section that’s perfect for elementary students.
+It is one of the best kid-friendly science websites, with fun facts.
+It’s perfect for teachers’ lesson plans

 The site features a variety of topics, including animals, science, and history.
 National Geographic Kids also includes games, videos, and quizzes to make learning more engaging and fun.